esendir/MongoRepository/README.md

 ## MongoRepository
-Repository pattern applied to Mongo C# Driver
+Repository pattern for MongoDB with extended features

 ### Definition